The defender joined Liverpool on a free transfer in the summer and he feels he has proven his worth to his former employer.

 The Ivorian moved to Anfield in the summer having struggled to gain first-team action in his final season at the Etihad Stadium.

-Toure has already made eight league starts this season as his new club have climbed to second in the table, and the defender feels he has proven a point to City.
+Toure has already made eight league starts this season as his new club has climbed to second in the table, and the defender feels he has proven a point to City.